 Selenium, Copper, And Zinc Rich Foods Are Good For A Healthy And Glowing Skin

-The above-mentioned minerals are beneficial to a healthy skin.
-They act as antioxidants and protect the skin from damage caused by ultraviolet rays.
+The said minerals are beneficial to a healthy skin.
+They act as antioxidants and protect the skin from damage caused by ultraviolet rays, according to research.

-Although sunlight helps the skin to synthesize vitamin D too much exposure can cause sunburn and produce free radicals in the skin thus causing oxidative stress.
+Although sunlight helps the skin to synthesize vitamin D too much exposure can cause sunburn and produce free radicals in the skin thus causing oxidative stress, research reveals.

 “This, in turn, activates enzymes that break down collagen and damage the DNA of cell causing premature aging”